 Clackamas Fire District #1 responds to these emergencies with highly skilled cross trained firefighter/paramedics and firefighters (EMTs) equipped with the latest technology in emergency medical equipment.
-Currently, Clackamas Fire District #1 consists of 149 paramedics, 16 EMT Intermediates, and 93 EMT Basics.
-Each piece of fire apparatus responds with at least 1 paramedic and carries the latest in advanced life support equipment.
+Currently, Clackamas Fire District #1 consists of over 150 paramedics, 15 EMT Intermediates, and over 100 EMT Basics.
+Each piece of career fire apparatus responds with at least 1 paramedic and carries the latest in advanced life support equipment.

-During the 2014 fiscal year Clackamas Fire District #1 responded to 13,886 EMS related calls; of those 186 were cardiac arrest calls.
+During the 2015 fiscal year Clackamas Fire District #1 responded to 14,577 EMS related calls; of those 186 were cardiac arrest calls.
 Fast response with paramedics equipped with defibrillators, airway devices, and cardiac medications give victims of cardiac arrest the best chance at survival.
-To promote greater public access to defibrillators Clackamas Fire District #1 supports businesses and schools that provide Automatic External Defibrillators (AEDs) at their locations.
+To promote greater public access to defibrillators Clackamas Fire District #1 supports businesses and schools that provide Automated External Defibrillators (AEDs) at their locations.
 To see a list of AED locations in Clackamas County click HERE.
 Rapid CPR and early defibrillation are the keys to saving lives in patients suffering from Sudden Cardiac Arrest.

-Clackamas Fire District #1's EMTs also respond to motor vehicle accidents, water rescue emergencies, high angle rescues, and other emergencies requiring emergency medical treatment.
-Because of this, Clackamas Fire District #1's EMTs are continuously training to deal with patients in these situations.
+Clackamas Fire District #1's EMTs and paramedics also respond to motor vehicle accidents, water rescue emergencies, high angle rescues, and other emergencies requiring emergency medical treatment.
+Because of this, Clackamas Fire District #1's EMTs and paramedice are continuously training to deal with patients in these situations.

 Clackamas Fire District #1 protects the privacy of its patients by strictly following the Health Insurance Portability and Accountability Act of 1996 (HIPPA).
 Our HIPPA policy is designed to protect the privacy and rights of our patients while allowing certain information to be used for quality control purposes pertaining to the Release of Medical Records.